 At first, the order book was over-subscribed by speculators but, when it became odvious that the market for supercars had collapsed, legal proceeding ensued as buyers tried to pull out- an ignominious end to an amazing story.

-We buy, sell, broker, locate, consign and appraise exceptional classic, sports and collector automobiles.
+We buy, sell, broker, locate, consign and appraise exceptional classic, sports and collector automobiles, arrange transport, customs formalities and registration.

-Jaguar, Ferrari and Maserati expertise, though we can offer a wide variety of superior motor cars for sale.
+Jaguar, Ferrari and Maserati expertise, though our collection includes a wide variety of other superior antique, vintage, prewar and race cars.

-Contact us when you are serious about buying or selling a fine antique, vintage, prewar or race car.
+Contact us when you are serious about owning or selling a fine classic motor car or motorcycle.
 Geneva, Switzerland-based, we serve clients world-wide.